hchiam/please/README.md

 3. Then input the following command and hit enter:

 ```
-python interpreter.py text.txt
+python transformer.py text.txt
 ```

-The *interpreter* will interpret and run the *text* file as "source code" written in Please.
+The *transformer* will take the *text* file "source code" written in Please, translate it into Python code, and then run that Python code.

 Requires Python 3: https://www.python.org/downloads